 Your Experiment program starts in Accra, the capital of Ghana, a modern city with ancient roots.
 This fascinating city of contrasts—a unique blend of traditional and contemporary art and culture—is where you will begin your 95 hours of formal internship.

-Deepen your understanding and immerse yourself in local culture by becoming part of a community for four weeks through your group internship, homestay activities, and community projects.
+Deepen your understanding and immerse yourself in local culture by becoming part of a community for four weeks through your group internship, host community activities, and community projects.
 You’ll gain a new perspective on Africa as cosmopolitan, which counters Eurocentric narratives of deprivation and backwardness.
 Undergirding this program is the concept of Sankofa, which encourages a strong engagement with the past to ensure informed and sustained progress into the future.